Microcredit for Women in Mexico

 Impact on Household Finances and Well-Being: While there were no significant changes in household income, households in treatment villages were able to avoid selling assets in order to pay down debt more than their peers in comparison villages, maintaining a more stable level of economic well-being.
 Expanded credit access had generally positive effects on well-being: depression fell, trust in others rose, and female household decision power increased.

 Overall, increased access to microcredit allowed some existing businesses to expand, and enabled customers to use formal financial services to manage their cash flows over time, although it did not increase their business profits or prompt people to start new businesses.
-The potential negative effects seen on individuals without formal credit experience are particularly relevant from a policy perspective, given that banks may have a special role to play in helping first-time borrowers.
 Further research is needed to explore potential screening criteria or effective guidance to first-time borrowers.